For as long as you can remember,

 Dark-humor and swearing happen here, as do growth and healing.

-I am passionate about helping clients celebrate their unconventional selves despite living in a world that rewards conformity.
+I am passionate about helping clients celebrate their unconventional selves through evidence-based acceptance and commitment therapy despite living in a world that rewards conformity.
 Yes, while we haven't met yet, I'm rooting for you.

 How to get started